usnistgov/FederalProfile-8259A/_Nontechnical/logical.md

 ## Policies and procedures for required authentication techniques.

 Policies and procedures establish the capabilities necessary to support required IoT control techniques, such as PIV authentication.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**